 With the Bluebird mobile banking app, you can monitor your balance, make mobile check deposits, and send and receive money from others with Bluebird accounts.

-Bluebird’s mobile platform has a 3.7 (out of 5) star rating in the App Store and a 4.7 (out 0f 5) star rating in the Google Play store.
+Bluebird’s mobile app has a 4.5 (out of 5) star rating in the App Store and a 4.7 (out 0f 5) star rating in the Google Play store.

-Plenty of online bank accounts offer cash deposits as an option, but nearly all of them come with a significant fee to do so.
-With Bluebird, you can make cash reloads at any Walmart location for free.
+Many online bank accounts offer cash deposits as an option, but nearly all charge a significant fee.
+With Bluebird, you can make free cash reloads at any Family Dollar location.

-Just head to the register or a Walmart MoneyCenter, and you can add funds up to $1,999 each day.
-Your deposit is reflected in your balance immediately, and there’s no fee whatsoever.
+Just head to the register to add funds.
+You can add up to $2,500 each day.
+Your deposit is immediately reflected in your balance, and there’s no fee.

-If you don’t have a Walmart nearby, you can also deposit cash with these popular retailers:
+If you don’t have a Family Dollar nearby, you can deposit cash with these popular retailers:

 - CVS